Skip to content

 Hotline (855) 940-6125

-3. Anxiety Symbol Tattoos: Anxiety Over Tattoo Ideas
+3. Anxiety Symbol Tattoos

-As a society, we are well past the time when you had to cover up a tattoo on your lower back and blame it on an adolescent mistake.
+As a society, we are well past when you had to cover up a tattoo on your lower back and blame it on an adolescent mistake.
 According to tattoo artist and owner of Kings Avenue Tattoo Mike Rubendall, “in the last twenty years, tattooing has transformed from a counterculture to mass culture.”

 As a result, body art is no longer solely about being edgy, rebellious, unladylike, or purely about pushing boundaries.
 Instead, tattoos now have a wellness perspective: tattoos that promote self-love help you define who you are to both yourself and the people around you.
-They also provide you with a chance to talk about your own past.
+They also provide you with a chance to talk about your past.

 “Body art will represent that to a greater extent the more our culture allows individuals to love themselves,” says tattoo artist Mira Mariah, whose celebrity clientele includes Ariana Grande.
 For her feminist, fashion-inspired artwork at Fleur Noire Tattoo Parlour in Brooklyn, New York, she receives 800 applications each month.
-Mariah, whose work focuses on powerful symbols, believes that women in particular can identify with the images she produces because they represent how we’re feeling right now.
+Mariah, whose work focuses on powerful symbols, believes that women, in particular, can identify with the images she produces because they represent how we’re feeling right now.

 “Simply put, the line connecting my finger to my toe is a picture of me.
 I consider it to be a part of my body, similar to a birthmark I acquired later in life”, they include.